-- 1. If necessary, touch the page indicator (or igspace) or swipe to display Fetal Age - 2.
-Touch Fetal Age 🐇. - 3.
-Obtain the 2D image you want to measure and touch 🤨 - 4.
+- 1. If necessary, touch the page indicator ( or K) or swipe to display Fetal Age 💰. - 2.
+Touch Fetal Age 💰. - 3.
+Obtain the 2D image you want to measure and touch - 4.
 Touch a system-defined fetal age or growth measurement. - 5.
-For HC and AC , using the control points, drag the ellipse into position in the displayed image, and then touch Confirm Measurement. - 6.
-For FL, BPD, and CRL, drag the calipers into position in the displayed image, and then touch Confirm Measurement. - 7.
-For Sac Diam : - a.
-Touch Sac Diam1, drag the calipers into position in the displayed image, and then touch Confirm Measurement. - b.
-Touch Sac Diam2, drag the calipers into position in the displayed image, and then touch Confirm Measurement. - c.
-Touch (2), obtain the 2D image you want for the third measurement, and then touch - d.
-Touch Sac Diam3, drag the calipers into position in the displayed image, and then touch Confirm Measurement.
+For HC and AC, using the control points, drag the ellipse into position in the displayed image, and then touch Confirm Measurement. - 6.
+For FL and BPD, drag the calipers into position in the displayed image, and then touch Confirm Measurement.